GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 # 📫 Questions?
-Open an **Issue** on this Github repo please and I will get back to you ASAP.
+If you have a question or request, please open an **Issue** on this Github repo and I will get back to you ASAP.